Skip to main content

 Full AI inventory across fund and portcos

 Every AI tool, account, embedded feature, and API integration mapped to the workflow that runs through it and the data class it touches.
-Refreshed quarterly under the AI Operating Partner engagement.
+Refreshed quarterly under the Fractional CAIO engagement.

 02